 Almost three-fourth of Spanish regions were regarded as green zones recently and advanced into phase 2 level lockdowns (i.e., eased restrictions) — including the Canary Islands of La Gomera, El Hierro and La Graciosa and the Balearic Island of Formentera.
 Abalos adds that the remaining restrictions, including the 14-day quarantine, will be slowly phased out in parallel with travel resumption, as different regions leave lockdown at different phases.
 Tourism will initially restart in island destinations like Mallorca and La Gomera albeit major cities like Madrid and Barcelona will remain to be in lockdown.

 With eased COID-19 restrictions, Spaniards finally got to enjoy coffee with their beloveds in cafes and roof-top restaurants which opened recently albeit with limited guest capacity.
-Many airlines such as Brussels Airlines, Lufthansa, Ryanair, Wizz Air and Swiss International Airlines have already announced that they will resume/continue flights to Spain in June, making the whole summer travel plan more tangible for Spain.
+Many airlines such as Brussels Airlines, Lufthansa, Ryanair, Wizz Air and Swiss International Airlines have already announced that they will resume/continue flights to Spain in June, making the whole summer Spain travel plan more tangible.

 Read more COVID-updates on: Latest COVID-19 travel updates from 21+ countries